-- (b) the Uber Australia Financial Report for the year ended 30 June 2013, lodged with the Australian Securities and Investment Commission; - (c) the Uber Australia General Purpose (RDR) Financial Report for the year ended 30 June 2016, lodged with the Australian Securities and Investment Commission; and - (d) the Uber Australia General Purpose (RDR) Financial Report for the period 1 July 2016 to 31 December 2016, lodged with the Australian Securities and Investment Commission. - 2.
-Copies of the documents referred to above may be inspected by appointment at the Melbourne offices of the solicitors for the Plaintiff. - 3.
-Further particulars may be provided after discovery. - 21.
-At all material times from about October 2012, Uber B.V.: - (a) registered as Riders certain individuals in Australia who: - (i) had completed an application to be a Rider; - (ii) had provided payment information to Uber B.V. (such as a credit card or PayPal account); - (iii) had entered into a standard form contract with Uber B.V. (the Rider Contract); and - (iv) had accepted Uber B.V.'s terms and conditions as a condition of registering with Uber B.V. and being authorised to use the Uber app; and - (b) created, via the Architecture, a personal account for each Rider, accessible in the Uber app. - 22.
-At all material times, there were terms of the Rider Contract that, or to the effect that: - (a) the contracting partner was Uber B.V.; - (b) by using the Uber app or the services defined in the Rider Contract the Rider entered into a contract with Uber B.V.; - in order to be able to use the Uber app or the services defined in the Rider Contract it was necessary to first sign up or register and maintain an account with Uber B.V.;
+- (a) from at least November 2013, made payments to Uber Australia; and - (b) from at least 2016, guaranteed ongoing financial support to Uber Australia to ensure that Uber Australia could pay its debts as and when they fell due. - 21.
+At all material times from about October 2012, Uber B.V.: - (a) registered as Riders certain individuals in Australia who: - (i) had completed an application to be a Rider; - (ii) had provided payment information to Uber B.V. (such as a credit card or PayPal account); - (iii) had entered into a standard form contract with Uber B.V. (the Rider Contract); and - (iv) had accepted Uber B.V.'s terms and conditions as a condition of registering with Uber B.V. and being authorised to use the Uber app; and

-- (d) when signing up, it was necessary to provide Uber B.V. with specified personal information, a mobile telephone number and credit card or PayPal details; - (e) the Uber app allowed the Rider to send a request for transportation services to an Uber Partner; - Uber B.V. would charge the Rider for the transportation services provided to the Rider by the Uber Partner on behalf of the Uber Partner; - (g) the Rider agreed that they would pay for any transportation services they purchased from the Uber Partner and that Uber B.V. could charge the Rider's credit card or PayPal account for the transportation services that might be accrued by or in connection with the Rider's account; and - (h) subject to the Rider's compliance with the terms and conditions, Uber B.V. granted the Rider a limited non-exclusive, non-transferable licence to download and install a copy of the Uber app on a single mobile device that the Rider owned or controlled and to run such copy of the Uber app on the Rider's own personal device. - 23.
-At all material times from about October 2012, Uber Australia: - (a) employed certain persons to perform work connected to the operation of the Uber Business in Australia, including to: - develop and implement campaigns marketing the Uber app and the Uber Partner app; - (ii) undertake tasks connected to the recruitment of Uber Partners; and - (iii) otherwise support the operation of the Uber Business in Australia; - (b) from time to time, rented premises in Victoria, New South Wales, Queensland and Western Australia (the Australian States) for the purposes of: - (i) providing office accommodation for employees of Uber Australia; - (ii) providing office accommodation from time to time for employees of other entities in the Uber Group; and
+- (b) created, via the Architecture, a personal account for each Rider, accessible in the Uber app. - 22.
+At all material times, there were terms of the Rider Contract that, or to the effect that: - (a) the contracting partner was Uber B.V.; - (b) by using the Uber app or the services defined in the Rider Contract the Rider entered into a contract with Uber B.V.; - (c) in order to be able to use the Uber app or the services defined in the Rider Contract it was necessary to first sign up or register and maintain an account with Uber B.V.; - (d) when signing up, it was necessary to provide Uber B.V. with specified personal information, a mobile telephone number and credit card or PayPal details: - (e) the Uber app allowed the Rider to send a request for transportation services to an Uber Partner: - (f) Uber B.V. would charge the Rider for the transportation services provided to the Rider by the Uber Partner on behalf of the Uber Partner; - (g) the Rider agreed that they would pay for any transportation services they purchased from the Uber Partner and that Uber B.V. could charge the Rider's credit card or PayPal account for the transportation services that might be accrued by or in connection with the Rider's account; and - (h) subject to the Rider's compliance with the terms and conditions, Uber B.V. granted the Rider a limited non-exclusive, non-transferable licence to download and install a copy of the Uber app on a single mobile device that the Rider owned or controlled and to run such copy of the Uber app on the Rider's own personal device. - 23.
+At all material times from about October 2012, Uber Australia: - (a) employed certain persons to perform work, and performed work, connected to the operation of the Uber Business in Australia, including to: - (i) develop and implement campaigns marketing the Uber app and the Uber Partner app;

-- (iii) providing services associated with the recruitment of Uber Partners, including inductions and conducting or arranging vehicle roadworthiness inspections; and - (c) received payment from Uber Holding for providing the services pleaded in paragraph 20(c) above.
+- (ii) undertake tasks connected to the recruitment of Uber Partners;and - (iii) otherwise support the operation of the Uber Business in Australia: - (b) from time to time, rented premises in Victoria, New South Wales, Queensland and Western Australia (the Australian States) for the purposes of: - (i) providing office accommodation for employees of Uber Australia; - (ii) providing office accommodation from time to time for employees of other entities in the Uber Group; and - (iii) providing services associated with the recruitment of Uber Partners, including inductions and conducting or arranging vehicle roadworthiness inspections; and - (c) received payment from Uber Holding for providing the services pleaded in paragraph 20(c) above.